TEAM-13-VANTAGE/vantage/Docs/eng_nb_lee.md

 - Fixed a bug Jim found where imported files didn't appropriately update the UI
 - Fixed a bug I found where the CSV reader would throw errors if it found empty lines while parsing
 - updated this file

+## 4/17/2025

+- Ran tests from the Test Plan and took screenshots to update the document
+- Filled out the test entries for the tests I ran
+- Fixed a bug in the Julia code where simulation bounds were improperly calculated

+## 4/21/2025

+- Took screenshots and added them to the poster
+- Changed some language on the Future Work section of the poster
+- Submitted the poster

+## 4/22/2025

+- Met with Dr. Akbas to discuss the poster, made some last-minute changes and held the printing until they were done
+- Retrieved poster from Wanda's office and stored it in LB131

+## 4/24/2025

+- Presented the poster with the group
+- Recorded slides 5-8 for the video presentation
+- Completed Peer Evals #2
+- Updated this document